 We are NOT going to give up junk food and replace it with the same boring chicken salad for dinner everyday.
 Get creative!
 If you have a favorite dish then go look up a healthier version and make it yourself!
 Have a craving for some brownies?
 Go bake some!

 Don’t get into a rut for what to eat for dinner.
 Google is your best friend, you can find tons of delicious “clean eating” recipes.
 If you like books better check out some cookbooks from the library.
 You could also head to the bookstore and pickup some interesting cookbooks.

 - Avoid both unfiltered tap water and plastic bottled water.
 We use AquaTru

 - Don’t drink you calories – stop drinking of sodas and juices.

 One of the most important things we can do when trying to eat healthy is to Read Food Labels.
 Once we’ve gotten into the habit of looking at the food labels we need to decipher them.
 I will admit that it can be quite overwhelming when you start out, but I’ve got you covered.

 Ask yourself these simple questions every time you buy packaged food with a label on it

 - Would you cook with these ingredients in your kitchen?

 - Are there claims on front of the package?
-Sometimes these are just marketing tactics to make you think something is healthier than it really is.
+Marketing tactics often make us think something is healthier than it actually is.

 - The shorter and more simple ingredient list the better.